 Text Message Spam

 Text message spam depends on the app.
-Short Message Service (SMS) on our phones by a wireless carrier is an app.
+Short Message Service (SMS) on your phones by a wireless carrier is an app.
 Unwanted messages indiscriminately sent for business are spam on it.
 In other words, robo texts.

 Any unwanted message on a chat app can be considered spam.
 Moreover, a person contacting you when you don’t want them to.
 Often, with some commercial intent is unwanted too.

-We can put a stop to it.
+You can put a stop to it.
 Use in app tools.
 Depends on the type of phone you are using and the app.
 In the United States forward spam to 7762.
 Works for major Mobile Network Operators.